dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/ComputeSplitKey.md

 ## Parameters

-The following table summarizes the parameters used by `SYSCS_UTIL.COMPUTE_SPLIT_KEY` and other Splice Machine data importation procedures.
-Each parameter name links to a more detailed description in our [Importing Data Tutorial](tutorials_ingest_importparams.html).

 The parameter values that you pass into this procedure should match the values that you use when you subsequently call the &nbsp;[`SYSCS_UTIL.BULK_IMPORT_HFILE`](sqlref_sysprocs_importhfile.html) procedure to perform the import.
 {: .noteIcon}